BrickSigma/VGSockets/README.md

 Use `-lvgs` to link the library, and make sure on Windows to link WinSock32 by adding `-lws2_32` to your linker flags.

+<b>Note: </b>if you are on Linux you can run `sudo make install` to add the library and header globally.
+To uninstall run `sudo make uninstall`.

 ## To-Do
 :white_check_mark: Add error return codes for each function call.
 :white_check_mark: Add option to turn on/off error messages.